 Located along the north wall of the Hammond Library, near Room 208, and south wall of the Westville Library, near room 229.
 These computers look no different than any of the other machines nearby.
 What makes these computers special is not what you see, but what they can do.
 These computers, through the use of specialty software, offer independence to study, browse, read, compose and function when a student’s abilities are limited or impaired.

 These special computers open the doors to the wealth of information the Library provides all students via print, microfiche, film, electronic databases, etc. that would otherwise be difficult if not impossible to use for students who have physical, cognitive or visual limitations.

-Software currently used on these four computers:
+Software currently used on these two computers:

 Jaws works with the computer to provide access to today’s software applications and the Internet.
 With its internal software speech synthesizer and the computer’s sound card, information from the screen is read aloud, providing access to a wide variety of information.

 Kurzweil 3000 is the leading reading, writing and learning solution for individuals of all ages with learning difficulties.
 Kurzweil 3000 provides students with the tools they need to improve their reading speed and comprehension, plus a suite of features that make it possible to learn and study independently.